PickNikRobotics/rviz_visual_tools/README.md

 ## Contribute

-Feel free to send PRs for new helper functions, fixes, etc. - I'll happily discuss and merge them.
-I do not, however, want to send much time helping people use this because I am a busy grad student.
-Use at your own risk.
+Please send PRs for new helper functions, fixes, etc!